robalb/morsechat/roadmap.md

        the mesage signature
   - [x] modify backend and ws api to associate an encrpyted blob signature to each message that is broadcasted (blocking: need server side morse translation)
+- [] prometheus metrics:
+   - rejections (for all kinds of rejections provided by the auth middlewares)
+   - logins
+   - messages
+   - chambered messages
+   - reports
+   - ws connections gauge

 # backlog